Dovilliers-Manning-Magoffin House

-Dovillers-Manning-Magoffin House, also known as the McKay House, is a historic home located at Columbia, South Carolina.
+Dovilliers-Manning-Magoffin House, also known as the McKay House, is a historic home located at Columbia, South Carolina.
 It was built in 1856, and is a 1 1/2-story clapboard Greek Revival style cottage.
 It sits on a raised basement.
 The front facade features a one-story portico supported by four piers.
 It was the home of Eugene Dovilliers, an artist; the Manning family; and Dr. Ralph Deman Magoffin, a noted classical archaeologist.
 The house was moved to its present site in 1964.

 It was added to the National Register of Historic Places in 1979.